ietf/tao/Tao.md

 2.2.6 IETF Secretariat

-There are, in fact, a few people who are paid to maintain the IETF.
+There are a few people who are paid to maintain the IETF.
 The IETF Secretariat provides day-to-day logistical support, which mainly means coordinating face-to-face meetings and running the IETF-specific mailing lists.
 The Secretariat is also responsible for keeping the official Internet-Drafts directory up to date and orderly, maintaining the IETF web site, and for helping the IESG do its work.
 It provides various tools for use by the community and the IESG.
 The IETF Secretariat is under contract to IASA, which in turn is financially supported by the fees collected for attending the face-to-face meetings, sponsorships, and contributions from ISOC.

 2.2.7 IETF Trust